TUM-FAF/IDE/MIDPS_LAB_2.md

 ### Mandatory Tasks:
   - Define 3 virtual tasks that you Simulatron is supposed to control
-  - Create a GUI application with 5 standard controls (any child window control mentioned in book Windows Programming ed.5 is considered standard)
+  - Create a GUI application with 5 standard controls (any child window control mentioned in book Windows Programming by Charles Petzold is considered standard)

 ### Tasks With Points:
   - Add 3 non-standard controls (2pt)